SoftwareAG/webmethods-api-gateway-devops/README.md

 ### gateway-setup.sh
-The gateway-setup.sh under /bin can be uses these deployment descriptors and create the environments.
+The gateway-setup.sh under /bin uses these deployment descriptors and create the environments.

 | Parameter | Description |
 | ------ | ------ |